 General abstract (currently 300 words; max 300 words)

 Human activities have profoundly impacted global biodiversity.
-Currently, anthropogenic land-use and climate change figure among the major threats to the world’s fauna and are responsible for driving declines in species richness and abundance.
+Currently, anthropogenic land-use and climate change figure among the major threats to the world’s fauna.
 However, not all species respond similarly to these pressures.
-Interspecific variability in responses to human threats is notably underpinned by the fact that different species possess different attributes and intrinsic characteristics (traits), some of them allowing species to cope with environmental changes, while others confer a disadvantage to species in .
+Interspecific variability in responses to human threats is notably underpinned by the fact that different species possess different attributes and intrinsic characteristics (traits), some of them allowing species to cope with environmental changes, while others confer a disadvantage to species in modified environments.
 Understanding what renders species sensitive to anthropogenic pressures is vital to inform and prioritise conservation efforts.
 Yet, in terrestrial vertebrates, a group for which ecological data is the most abundant, it remains unclear which traits are associated with higher sensitivity to human pressures.
-The aims of my thesis are to investigate whether and which traits land-use responses and climate-change sensitivity in terrestrial vertebrates, and to highlight some of the consequences for ecosystem functioning.
-I first assess the global availability of ecological trait data for terrestrial vertebrates.
+The aims of my thesis are to investigate whether and which traits are associated with land-use responses and climate-change sensitivity in terrestrial vertebrates, and to highlight some of the consequences for ecosystem functioning.
+I first assess the global availability of ecological trait data for terrestrial vertebrates, evidencing understudied groups and regions (e.g., Central-African reptiles).
 I then show that, at global scales, disturbed land uses negatively impact the functional diversity of vertebrate assemblages.
 Further, I find that in all classes, higher sensitivity to land-use and climate change is associated with narrower ranges, smaller habitat breath and inability to use human-modified habitats.
 Both land-use responses and climate-change sensitivity are unevenly distributed among dietary groups, highlighting potential food web disruptions in assemblages under pressure.
 Finally, I show that land-use responses are influenced by species energetic requirements, so that energetic fluxes within vertebrate assemblages are likely modified under human-driven land-use change.
 Overall, my thesis highlights the compositional reshaping of vertebrate assemblages under human pressure and furthers our understanding of anthropogenic impacts on biodiversity.
 The large-scale consequences of these changes for ecosystem functioning remain to be fully understood.

-Impact statement (currently words; max 500 words)
+Impact statement (currently 499 words; max 500 words)

-As anthropogenic pressures on the world’s biota keep increasing, it is vital to put into place conservation measures.
+As anthropogenic pressures on the world’s biota keep increasing, it is vital to put into place conservation measures to prevent further species loss.
 Beyond ethical and moral considerations, there is an urgent need to protect biodiversity because it sustains a range of ecological processes essential to human well-being and planetary health.
-Effectively managing biodiversity and related ecosystem processes in a changing world requires an understanding of how different species respond to anthropogenic disturbances.
+Effectively managing biodiversity and related ecosystem processes in a changing world requires to understand how different species respond to anthropogenic disturbances.
 My thesis integrates various data sources to investigate the influence of traits on species land-use responses and on species climate-change sensitivity – two of the most pressing threats on biodiversity – at global scales and comparatively across the four terrestrial vertebrate classes.
 By asking whether interspecific trait variation is associated with species land-use responses and with climate-change sensitivity, my work consolidates our understanding of what renders species sensitive to environmental change, which can help prioritise conservation efforts.